-This bill seeks to amend the definition of "veteran" in New Jersey law to include "discharged LGBTQ veterans," specifically those who were discharged under less than honorable conditions due to their sexual orientation, gender identity, or related conduct.
-The new legal language defines a "discharged LGBTQ veteran" and mandates the Department of Military and Veterans Affairs (DMVA) to establish a review process to determine eligibility for this classification, which includes creating a uniform method for verifying a veteran's status and issuing an eligibility form upon verification.
-This initiative aims to address historical injustices faced by LGBTQ individuals in the military and restore the rights and benefits of an estimated 100,000 LGBTQ veterans who were unjustly discharged.
+This bill seeks to amend the definition of "veteran" in New Jersey law to include "discharged LGBTQ veterans," specifically those who were discharged under less than honorable conditions due to their sexual orientation or gender identity.
+The legislation mandates the Department of Military and Veterans Affairs (DMVA) to create a review process to determine eligibility for this classification, which includes a uniform method for verifying a veteran's status and issuing an eligibility form.
+The bill aims to address historical injustices faced by LGBTQ veterans, acknowledging that many were discharged under discriminatory policies and ensuring they receive equal recognition and support alongside other veterans.

 Statutes affected: Introduced: 10:5-39, 13:1L-12.1, 18A:36-13.2, 18A:62-4.1, 18A:75A-3, 34:15D-4, 38A:3-6.3, 39:3-10, 39:3-29.3, 40:37A-114.1, 40:61-22.20, 40A:9-78.2, 40A:12A-20.2, 43:15A-6, 43:16A-11.7, 45:19A-4, 46:8-51, 52:27D-517, 52:32-50, 53:5A-3, 54:4-8.10